vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/code-coverage.md

     }
 }
 ```
-Create a new file in the test directory
+Create a new file in the test directory:
 ```js
 const SimpleStorage = artifacts.require('SimpleStorage')